title: my-train-travels.org

 LA GRANDE ALLURE

-...is made up of these volumes: 1970's; 1st 1980's; 2nd 1980's; 1990's; 2000's; and a Reprise of my Overseas passenger-train travels.
-There is also a single Companion Document covering most of the same subjects as for North America.
+...is made up of these volumes: 1970's; 1st 1980's; 2nd 1980's; 1990's; 2000's; 2010's; and a Reprise of my Overseas passenger-train travels.
+There is also a single Companion Document covering trip, train and equipment details.

 To learn more about downloading these documents, please click on Getting Started.